armando555/armando555/README.md

 <!--START_SECTION:waka-->
 ## Profile

-I am a pro-active person with an attitude to face new challenges or solve problems, used to teamwork and under pressure.
-I have experience in the web environment, both in development with an emphasis on back-end and cloud deployment, with development tools such as Laravel, Flask, .NET, and in the AWS and GCP cloud environment.
-I attach great importance to compliance with the previously established dates of deliveries but with flexibility to changes if necessary, in turn good programming practices.
-In addition, I like the continuous learning of new technologies, adapting to change easily.
-I consider the responsible use of technologies and data processing as a responsibility of the engineer.
+I am a pro-active person with an attitude to face new challenges or solve problems, used to working under pressure.
+I have experience in the web environment, both in development with an emphasis on back-end and cloud deployment, with development tools such as Flask, Django, Laravel, .NET, and in the AWS and GCP cloud environment using Docker and Nginx http server.
+I attach great importance to compliance with previously established delivery dates, as well as good scheduling practices.
+In addition, I like the continuous learning of new technologies and roles, adapting to change easily.
+I consider the responsible use of technologies and data processing as a responsibility of the engineer

 ## Skills